Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 Malta‘s smaller sister island is regarded as the island of the Calypso where Odysseus, the hero in Homer‘s Odyssey, was enthralled to the nymph Calypso for seven years.
 This legendary island is only around one-third the size of Malta and has maintained its village and original character with a population of around 30,000.

 One sight you should definitely see is the Ta’Pinu Basilica.
 This church was built in a neo-Romanesque style and is the most famous church building on the island.
 Accounts of a Marian appearance in 1883 swiftly transformed this location to a key pilgrimage site.
 But the Ggantija Temples are also worth seeing.
-These are part of the ”Megalithic Temples of Malta”.
-Seven temples on Gozo and Malta are part of this UNESCO World Heritage site.
+These are part of the “Megalithic Temples of Malta”.
+Seven temples on Gozo and Malta are part of this UNESCO World Heritage Site.
 The name Ggantija comes from the Maltese word for giant.
 The reason for this is that the Gozitans long believed that both temples had been built by giants.
 This belief is based on the size of the megaliths, some of which are five metres long and weigh up to fifty tonnes.
 The two temples on Gozo were built between 3600 and 3200 BC making them even older than Stonehenge in Great Britain.
 Excursions to Gozo can be booked with your local agency on the island.

 Comino – an oasis of peace and quiet

-Comino is an island spanning 2.6 km. nestled between Malta and Gozo.
+Comino is an island spanning 3 yd². nestled between Malta and Gozo.
 This small island has one hotel; cars are not allowed.
 It is largely uninhabited and ideally suitable for long walks and amateur photography.
 In the past and after the advent of the Knights, Comino was primarily used to defend the Maltese islands from attackers as well as for hunting.
 Comino Bay is the most popular sight and is also referred to as the Blue Lagoon on account of its turquoise water and white sand so atypical of the Maltese islands.

 YOUR GIFT: The highlights of Northern Malta with Skorba (World Heritage) for FREE!